Introduction to AFS Licensing and Core Proofs

 - Enhance Accuracy: Avoid common pitfalls by following the structured instructions provided in Regulatory Guide 2.

-By adhering to the guidance in Regulatory Guide 2, applicants can effectively prepare a compliant and robust B5 core proof for their AFSL application.
+By adhering to the guidance in Regulatory Guide 2, applicants could effectively prepare a compliant and robust B5 core proof for their AFSL application.

 Submitting B5 Proof via ASIC MOVEit Portal

-The submission process for the B5 Financial Statements and Financial Resources core proof, along with other required application documents, must be completed electronically through the ASIC MOVEit portal.
-To ensure a smooth submission, applicants should:
+Prior to 16 June 2025, the submission process for the B5 Financial Statements and Financial Resources core proof, along with other required application documents, was completed electronically through the ASIC MOVEit portal.
+This system is now redundant for AFSL applications.
+The former process required that applicants:

-- After submitting the online application form, applicants will receive detailed instructions on how to upload their documents via the ASIC MOVEit portal.
+- After submitting the online application form, applicants would receive detailed instructions on how to upload their documents via the ASIC MOVEit portal.

-- It is essential to adhere to these instructions meticulously to prevent any delays or issues with the application.
+- It was essential to adhere to these instructions meticulously to prevent any delays or issues with the application.

-- The ASIC MOVEit portal provides a secure platform for transmitting sensitive financial documents.
+- The ASIC MOVEit portal provided a secure platform for transmitting sensitive financial documents.

-- After uploading, applicants should confirm that all documents, including the B5 proof, are successfully lodged.
+- After uploading, applicants would need to confirm that all documents, including the B5 proof, were successfully lodged.

 Importance of Accuracy and Completeness of B5 Proof